carlosperate/awesome-microbit/README.md

 - [Code.org micro:bit Curriculum](https://code.org/maker/microbit) - Code.org has partnered with the Micro:bit Educational Foundation to offer teachers several resources on using the BBC micro:bit device.
 - [Sustainable Computing](https://www.digitall.charity/sustainablecomputing) - BBC micro:bit projects combining physical construction, coding, and environmental awareness to engage students in understanding the nature of the world around them.
 - [Out Of This World](https://www.digitall.charity/outofthisworldwiththemicrobit) - Combine BBC micro:bit coding concepts with practical applications, demonstrate the relevance of coding in various scenarios, and address the specific needs of astronauts with this set of activities.
-- [Make: AI Robots](https://www.makershed.com/products/make-ai-robots-print) - Introduces AI through exciting craft projects with a mechanical cardboard creations, fun electronic lights, motors, simple coding on a micro:bit, and then teaches how to train AI to create a spark of life.

 ### 🧑‍🏫 BBC Teaching Resources